TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/README.md

 Otherwise, contains types and pure-static classes/singletons that are immediately relevant to the overall initialization/configuration of IaS3.

-The `S` prefix can be freely omitted here.

 Classes in this package (but NOT subpackages) may freely use (but not inherit from) otherwise restricted types.

 ## Altering the Configuration Files